Plains All American Pipeline and Plains GP Holdings Announce Timing of Third-Quarter 2021 Earnings & Quarterly Earnings Timing for 2022

 HOUSTON, Oct.
-04, 2021 (GLOBE NEWSWIRE) -- Plains All American Pipeline, L.P.
-(Nasdaq: PAA) and Plains GP Holdings (Nasdaq: PAGP) announced they will release third-quarter 2021 earnings after market close on Tuesday, November 2, 2021 and will hold a joint webcast on the same day as follows:
+04, 2021 (GLOBE NEWSWIRE) -- Plains All American Pipeline, L.P. ( PAA) and Plains GP Holdings ( PAGP) announced they will release third-quarter 2021 earnings after market close on Tuesday, November 2, 2021 and will hold a joint webcast on the same day as follows:

 What: Third-quarter 2021 earnings webcast